daviddao/awful-ai/README.md

 ## Autonomous weapon systems and military

-[Lethal autonomous weapons systems](https://autonomousweapons.org/)- Autonomous weapons locate, select, and engage targets without human intervention.
+[Lethal autonomous weapons systems](https://autonomousweapons.org/) - Autonomous weapons locate, select, and engage targets without human intervention.
 They include, for example, [armed quadcopters (video)](https://www.youtube.com/watch?v=9CO6M2HsoIA) that can search for and eliminate enemy combatants in a city using facial recognition. [[NY Times (video)](https://www.youtube.com/watch?v=GFD_Cgr2zho)]

-Known current autonomous weapons projects include:
+### Known autonomous weapons projects:
 - [Automated machine gun](https://www.youtube.com/watch?v=4OqmoHBvB0c) - The Kalashnikov group presented an automatic weapon control station using AI that provides the operator with automatic recognition and target illumination and automatic tracking of ground, air and sea targets.
 Samsung developed and deployed [SGR-A1](https://en.wikipedia.org/wiki/SGR-A1), a robot sentry gun, which uses voice recognition and tracking.
 - [Armed UAVs](http://www.globaltimes.cn/content/1149168.shtml) - Ziyan UAV develops armed autonomous drones with light machine guns and explosives that can act in swarms
 - [Autonomous Tanks](https://en.wikipedia.org/wiki/Unmanned_ground_vehicle) - Uran-9 is an autonomous tank, developed by Russia, that was tested in the [Syrian Civil War](https://nationalinterest.org/blog/buzz/russias-uran-9-robot-tank-went-war-syria-it-didnt-go-very-well-40677)

+### Known incidents:

+['Machine-gun with AI' used to kill Iran scientist](https://www.bbc.com/news/world-middle-east-55214359) - A machine-gun mounted on the Nissan pick-up was equipped with an intelligent satellite system which zoomed in on an iranian scientist.
+The machine-gun controlled through artificial intelligence shot the scientist without hurting his wife, despite being only 25cm away.

 ---